Boeing 787 Dreamliner: Flight testing

 On April 23, 2010, the newest 787, ZA003, arrived at the McKinley Climatic Laboratory hangar at Eglin Air Force Base, Florida, for extreme weather testing in temperatures ranging from 115 to -45 F, including takeoff preparations at both temperature extremes.
 ZA005, the fifth 787 and the first with GEnx engines, began ground engine tests in May 2010, and made its first flight on June 16, 2010.
 In June 2010, gaps were discovered in the horizontal stabilizers of test aircraft due to improperly installed shims; all aircraft were inspected and repaired.
 That same month, a 787 experienced its first in-flight lightning strike; inspections found no damage.
 As composites can have as little as 1/1,000th the electrical conductivity of aluminum, conductive material is added to alleviate potential risks and to meet FAA requirements.
 The FAA also planned requirement changes to help the 787 show compliance.
 In December 2019, it was reported that Boeing had removed the copper foil that formed part of the protection against lightning strikes to the wings of the aircraft; it then worked with the FAA to override concerns raised.

 The 787 made its first appearance at an international air show at the Farnborough Airshow, United Kingdom, on July 18, 2010.

-On August 2, 2010, a Trent 1000 engine suffered a blowout at Rolls-Royce's test facility during ground testing.
-This engine failure caused a reevaluation of the timeline for installing Trent 1000 engines; on August 27, 2010, Boeing stated that the first delivery to launch customer ANA would be delayed until early 2011.
+On August 2, 2010, a Trent 1000 engine suffered an uncontained failure at Rolls-Royce's test facility during ground testing.
+The failure changed the schedule for installing Trent 1000 engines; on August 27, 2010, Boeing stated that the first delivery to launch customer ANA would be delayed until early 2011.
 That same month, Boeing faced compensation claims from airlines owing to ongoing delivery delays.
 In September 2010, it was reported that two additional 787s might join the test fleet for a total of eight flight test aircraft.
 On September 10, 2010, a partial engine surge occurred in a Trent engine on ZA001 at Roswell.
 On October 4, 2010, the sixth 787, ZA006 joined the test program with its first flight.